Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BONUS: make the bookmark functionality

+    BONUS: make a bookmark and unnmake a bookmark and leave a bookmark, logout and come back

+    BONUS: in another account, make and unmake a bookmark and leave one bookmark

     BONUS: make 6 bookmarks with one account, 3 with another account, 3 with another account all on the same 6/3 properties

-    BONUS: all properties bookmarked by the user
+    BONUS: user page: all properties bookmarked by the user

     BONUS: multiple photos with a forward and back buttons on the sides